Skip to main content

 sig_path = 6

-• if neither of them is enabled output_level is set to zero.
+• When neither is enabled: output_level is zero

 • disarm is always zero.